- 1 cup plus 2 tablespoons water (70° to 80°)

 - In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
 Just before the final kneading (your machine may audibly signal this), add the cranberries and pecans.

-- Fill a Dutch oven two-thirds full with water; bring to a boil.
+- In a large saucepan, bring 2-qt. water to a boil.
 Drop bagels, one at a time, into boiling water.
 Cook for 45 seconds; turn and cook 45 seconds longer.
 Remove with a slotted spoon; drain well on paper towels.

 - Combine brown sugar and cinnamon; sprinkle over bagels.
-Place 2 in. apart on greased baking sheets.
-Bake at 375° for 20-25 minutes or until golden brown.
-Remove from pan to wire rack to cool.
+Place 2 in. apart on greased baking sheets. bake at 375° for 20-25 minutes or until golden brown.
 Yield: 8 bagels.